-STAR WARS II

-South Park

-Milla Jovovich with the safeties of in RESIDENT EVIL

-Benefit Concert

-Pushes Cartoon Logic Too Far

-Bradley T Smith

-Moon Reporter

-In a highly controversial episode airing this weekend, South Park, the cartoon known for going beyond the boundaries of what is acceptable for television, will do the unthinkable: Have a cartoon mouse kill a cartoon cat.
+STAR WARS II to Feature STAR WARS III Trailer South Park Benefit Concert Pushes Cartoon Logic Too Far for the Hearing Impaired with the safeties off Milla Jovovich in RESIDENT EVIL Bradley T Smith Moon Reporter In a highly controversial episode airing this weekend, South Park, the cartoon known for going bevond the boundaries of what is acceptable for television, will do the unthinkable: Have a cartoon mouse kill a cartoon cat.
 From the begin of time, mankind's imagination has been captured by the idea of an immortal cat who is constantly killed by its traditional prey.
-Early cave paintings in northern Spain indicate that 1.6 million years ago, people of caves were drawing primitive cartoons depicting themselves as perpetual victor over a sabre-tooth cat, who would always return in the next paintafter being even disemboweled or eaten.
+Early cave paintings in northern Spain indicate that 1.6 million years ago, people of caves were drawing primitive cartoons depicting themselves as perpetual victor over a sabre-tooth cat, who would always return in the next painteven after being ing. disemboweled or eaten.
 The traditional continued in Europe and developed independently in cultures around the world, as visible in Egyptian cat worship, ancient Japanese folklore, and in the oral tradition of the Cree people of North America.
 Even in science, we can see in the work of Schrodinger, the electron, or "mouse," will always kill but not kill the cat.

-But now Matt Stone and

-Trey Parker are plotting to overthrow this universal story.
+But now Matt Stone and Trev Parker are plotting to overthrow this universal story.
 The episode will introduce Sal, a hard-working but ignorant cat, and Zeke, a plucky, baseball-capwearing blue mouse, who appears to be an NRA member.
 Kenny and Kyle become huge fans of the show, often imitating the violence they see on TV, until